vvasabi/jwormhole-server/README.md

 ## Differences from other localhost tunnel solutions

-* There is no commercial PaaS offering based on this tool, so there is no pay-walled feature.
+* There is no commercial SaaS offering based on this tool, so there is no pay-walled feature.
 * This is JVM-based, so it can be embedded into any other JVM applications.
 (This is why I created jWormhole in the first place.)